 - Free shipping on your first order

-- Choose What You Pay Program offers discounted prices
+- Choose What You Pay Program offers tremendous sale prices

 - Classic styles sure to keep you stylish for years to come